impossible98/nest-docs/docs/overview/controllers.md

 | `@Ip()`                   | `req.ip`                            |
 | `@HostParam()`            | `req.hosts`                         |

-::: info HINT
+:::info HINT

-To learn how to create your own custom decorators, visit [this](/custom-decorators) chapter.
+To learn how to create your own custom decorators, visit [this](./custom-decorators) chapter.

 :::